 You are probably an emotional person, and that is okay.
 You are human and having an emotional response to things or events is normal.
 It shows people what you are feeling.
 However, when you notice that you are experiencing unexplainable crying episodes, there could be an underlying cause which could be one of the signs you need to take a mental health day.

 Feeling overwhelmed with work, other events unrelated to work, or poor mental health could be the reason you are overly emotional.
-The most common of mental health issues that can make you too emotional are bipolar disorder, stress, anxiety, and depression.
+The most common mental health issues that can make you too emotional are bipolar disorder, stress, anxiety, and depression.

 - You keep getting sick